grammyjs/website/site/docs/guide/introduction.md

 - many more advantages that do not fit here.

 Developing code under Deno is also a lot more fun.
-At least, that's our opinion.
+At least, that’s our opinion.

 However, if you have a reason to use Node.js, for example because you already know it well, then that is completely fine!
 We are making sure that grammY works equally well on both platforms, and we are not cutting any corners.